 - Increased vaginal discharge may cause some discomfort

-- The labor immediately starts once you break your water-bag, however, this is not as common as you think
+- The labor immediately starts once you break your water-bag, however, this is not as common

 - You might feel that your baby is lowering herself/himself down.
 Called the dropping or lightening, this also, might not happen until labor actually is under way.